Market Cap: 24h Vol: BTC: BTC Dom:

 DeFi Lending Simplified

-Aave is a decentralized, non-custodial finance protocol that allows users to lend and borrow cryptocurrencies directly on the blockchain, eliminating the need for banks or other centralized financial institutions.
-Launched in 2017 as ETHLend, it quickly evolved into Aave in 2020 with a focus on liquidity pools, which helped improve the efficiency and accessibility of lending and borrowing in DeFi.
-Today, Aave is one of the largest DeFi protocols in terms of Total Value Locked (TVL), which represents the total amount of cryptocurrency locked in the platform’s liquidity pools.
+Aave is a decentralized, non-custodial finance protocol that allows users to lend and borrow cryptocurrencies directly on the blockchain, without banks or other centralized financial institutions.
+The project launched in 2017 as ETHLend, a peer-to-peer lending platform, and rebranded to Aave in 2020 with a redesign around liquidity pools.
+That shift made lending and borrowing far more efficient by replacing one-to-one matching with shared pools of capital.
+Today, Aave is the largest DeFi lending protocol, regularly holding tens of billions of dollars in Total Value Locked (TVL), the total amount of assets deposited in its liquidity pools.

 In simple terms, Aave allows users to: